merenlab/merenlab.org/courses/ITPOS/index.md

 * *Learning Objectives*:

-  * Recognize currently available &#39;omics data types (such as metagenomics, and metatranscriptomics), approaches (such as pangenomics, and phylogenomics), and questions they can *and* can’t answer
+  * Recognize currently available &#39;omics data types (such as metagenomics, and metatranscriptomics), approaches (such as pangenomics, and phylogenomics), and questions they can *and* can not answer
   * Recognize the available computational solutions to gain insights into fundamental questions in microbiology and their brief history
   * Explain the power of **metagenomic read recruitment** and interpret ecological and evolutionary insights we can infer through this strategy